sandovalmelo/ondeck/README.md

 ## Biggest Challenges

-- Adapt the grid to large screens is a proccess that always require a lot of thought and experimentation.
+- Adapt the grid to large screens is a process that always require a lot of thought and experimentation.
 I needed to let the project aside for a few days so I could return and finish the site later.